EV Ownership in 2026: Ranking All 50 States + DC

 State Incentives: Drive Clean Rebate up to $2,000

-New York has 15,890 public charging stations, second only to California.
-Drive Clean Rebate provides up to $2,000, though funding availability fluctuates.
+New York has 19,559 public charging ports across 5,236 stations, second only to California by port count.
+NYSERDA announced a $30 million Drive Clean Rebate refresh in April 2026.
 New York City metro drives most adoption.
 Upstate shows lower rates.
 High electricity costs and modest incentives limit the overall score.

 Tier 2: Solid Conditions (Score 45-54.9)